dlang/DIPs/DIPs/DIP1xxx-rn.md

 }
 ```

-Let's consider the above code is ran in a multithreaded environment
+Let's consider the above code is run in a multithreaded environment
-When `A b = a;` is encountered the following actions are taken:
+When `A b = a;` is encountered, the following actions are taken:

 * `a`'s fields are copied to `b`
-* the user code defined in this(this) is called
+* the user code defined in `this(this)` is called

-In the blitting phase no synchronization mechanism is employed, which means
+In the blitting phase, no synchronization mechanism is employed, which means
-that while the copying is done, another thread may modify `a`'s data resulting
+that while the copying is in progress, another thread may modify `a`'s data, resulting
 in the corruption of `b`.
-In order to fix this issue there are 4 possibilities:
+There four possible approaches to fixing this issue:

-1. Make shared objects larger than 2 words uncopyable.
+1. Make shared objects larger than two words uncopyable.
 This solution cannot be
 taken into account because it imposes a major arbitrary limitation: almost all
-structs will become uncopyable.
+`struct`s will become uncopyable.

 2. Allow incorrect copying and expect that the user will
 do the necessary synchronization.
 Example: